syncfusion-content/wpf-docs/wpf/Radial-Gauge/Labels.md

 You can customize the edge label by using the `ShowFirstLabel` and `ShowLastLabel` properties, which are Boolean properties.

-* `ShowFirstLabel` property is used to enable or disable first label.
+* `ShowFirstLabel` property is used to enable or disable the first label.
 Default value of the ShowFirstLabel property is true.

 * `ShowLastLabel` property is used to enable or disable the last label.
 Default value of the ShowLastLabel property is true.